tritonas00/system-tar-and-restore/README.md

 The script will ask for:

-- Interface to use
+- Interface to use.

-- If you want to save the backup in the default directory (/), or enter your desired path
+- If you want to save the backup in the default directory (/), or enter your desired path.

-- If you want to specify a backup filename (without extension) or use the default name
+- If you want to specify a backup filename (without extension) or use the default name.

-- What to do with /home directory
+- What to do with /home directory.

 - Archiver: tar and bsdtar are supported.

 - Compression type: gzip bzip2 xz and none are supported.

-- If you want to specify any additional archiver options (see tar --help or man bsdtar)
+- If you want to specify any additional archiver options (see tar --help or man bsdtar).

+- Passphrase for encryption and encryption method.
+Leave empty for no encryption.

 The script also supports all input as arguments: